-I am a current M3 student most likely applying to radiology next application cycle.
-I have an interest in IR, but feel I do not have enough exposure to be dead set on an integrated IR residency.
+I am an M3 student, most likely applying to radiology next application cycle.
+I am interested in IR but do not have enough exposure to be dead set on an integrated IR residency.
 I was wondering about your opinions of applying to diagnostic radiology, specifically at programs with ESIR, and how feasible it is to knock a year off of the independent residency that we seem to be switching to through this option.
-Could you breakdown the ESIR pathway and transferring within an institution from DR to IR.
-Would this be the best option for someone who is not dead set on IR, or should I apply to integrated programs as well as pure diagnostic and just rank them as I see fit when the match comes?
+Could you break down the ESIR pathway and how to transfer from DR to IR?
+Would this be the best option for someone not dead set on IR, or should I apply to integrated programs and pure diagnostic and rank them as I see fit when the match comes?

-The first thing I have to say regarding your situation: In my experience, most residents who initially say the want to go into interventional radiology usually find another subspecialty fellowship.
-So, if you aren’t entirely committed to interventional, there is a very good chance you will do something else.
+Specifically, regarding your situation, most residents who initially say that interventional radiology interests them usually find another subspecialty fellowship.
+So, if you aren’t entirely committed to interventional, chances are, you will do something else.

-If you apply to a program with ESIR, you still need to tell your residency director fairly early on that you are interested in the ESIR pathway.
-The reasons for this: there may be multiple residents interested in ESIR and the residency may only be able to accommodate one or two people in this program because of scheduling requirements.
-And, the requirements for ESIR can disrupt the schedule of other residents in your class because of the need for additional dedicated IR time and less time on other rotations.
+If you apply to a program with ESIR, you must tell your residency director reasonably early that you are interested in the ESIR pathway.
+The reasons for this: A. Multiple residents may be interested in ESIR.
+B. The residency may only accommodate one or two people because of scheduling requirements.
+C. The conditions for ESIR can disrupt the schedule of other residents in your class because of the need for additional dedicated IR time and less time on different rotations.

-However, the big advantage to an ESIR program is two-fold.
-First, it enables the ESIR resident to take the one year interventional fellowship instead of the two year fellowship.
-And, second it makes the ESIR resident more competitive in the fellowship match because they have some experience under their belt.
-Also, there may be limited numbers of two year independent fellowships for those that do not do the ESIR pathway.
+However, the significant advantage of an ESIR program is two-fold.
+First, it enables the ESIR resident to take the one-year interventional fellowship instead of the two-year fellowship.
+And second, it makes the ESIR resident more competitive in the fellowship match because they have some experience under his belt.
+Also, programs have limited their two-year independent fellowships for those not following the ESIR pathway.

-If you attend a program that ha a DR/IR program or an ESIR program, it is possible to transfer in and out of one program or another.
-However, there is less flexibility with the IR/DR program.
-Remember, the IR/DR program is an entirely independent residency from radiology with its own program director and scheduling.
-It’s sole goal is to create interventional radiologists.
+If you attend a program that has an IR/DR program or an ESIR program, it is possible to transfer in and out of one program or another.
+However, IR/DR programs give the resident less flexibility.
+Remember, the IR/DR program maintains independence from radiology residency with its own program director and scheduling.
+Its sole goal is to create interventional radiologists.
 (Although it does happen to share the core exam with the radiology program, however).
-So, it is possible that if you decide to transfer the DR portion of the program, there may not be enough rotations available to meet the residency requirements.
-Although unlikely, you theoretically may have to find a residency slot elsewhere.
+So, it is possible that if you decide to transfer to the DR portion of the program, you may not have enough rotations available to meet the residency requirements.
+Although unlikely, you theoretically may need to find a residency slot elsewhere.

-Remember, if all else fails, it is also still possible to do interventional radiology by going to a standard DR program without ESIR, but you may have a much harder time getting into the fellowship.
-In your situation, that may make more sense than applying to an IR/DR program, only to find out you don’t really like it.
+Remember, if all else fails, you can still complete interventional radiology by attending a standard DR program without ESIR.
+However, you may have a much harder time getting into the fellowship.
+That may make more sense than applying to an IR/DR program to find out you don’t like it.

 So, those are my two cents.
 I hope that clarifies things a bit.
 I wish you good luck in the radiology match process!!!